In this article

-While you're working on your in progress email campaign you should plan to send a few test emails to make sure your great looking email design looks fabulous in a variety of email clients.
+While you’re working on your email campaign, plan to send a few test emails to make sure your design looks fabulous in a variety of email clients.
 Send test emails to yourself and your team members.

 - The test addresses you see when you click the Send a Test button are pulled from logins you have created for your WordFly account.

 - You can add new email addresses to the test list anytime from your email campaign.
 Select the Testing tab > Send a Test, then add subscribers.

 - Send to a group or team by using an alias email.
 Add the alias email to the test list.

 - You can remove addresses for the list by selecting the blue x to the right of the email address.

 - All addresses are populated to a list called the Default Test List which you can find by looking up any addresses on the test list using Subscriber > Subscriber Search.

 - Test emails can be sent in 3 formats for testing each format: Multi-Part MIME, HTML and Text.
 When all 3 options are selected you will receive 3 test emails, one for each version.